ampl/mp/doc/rst/model-guide.rst

 Expressions supported
 ---------------------

 The MP solver interface library works with existing AMPL syntaxes, but allows them to be used in more general ways, or with a greater variety of solvers.

 In many cases, an extension results from allowing variables to appear in more general contexts, such as with conditional, logical, or counting operators.
 Other extensions are enabled by providing more powerful transformations, particularly to linear or quadratic equivalents, and by providing support for extensions that are native to some solvers.
 A few extensions are already handled in the AMPL language translator, and are included here for completeness.

-..
-MP supports arbitrary trees of logical, relational, general combinatorial,
-.. and non-linear expressions including higher-degree polynomials:
+In the syntax summaries below, there are two main kinds of entities, representing *numerical expressions* and *constraints:*

+- **expr**
+     represents any expression that evaluates to a number.
+Unless otherwise indicated, it may contain variables.
+It may be built from familiar arithmetic operators, but also from other operators or functions that return numerical values.

+- **constr**
+     represents a constraint of the model, which may evaluate to true or false depending the values of variables that it contains.
+It may be built from the familiar relational operators ``>=``, ``<=``, and ``=``, but also from other operators such as ``or`` and ``alldiff`` that create constraints.

+Thus it is possible to build up complex combinations of numerical and logical operators; for example,

 .. code-block:: ampl